AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-18-designing-for-google’s-covid-response-…-and-more-in-person-virtual-options.md

   * We unfortunately won’t be able to collect questions ahead of time.
 Questions for the speaker can be asked live during the event through the chat during the Q&A portion of the event.
     You can find more about joining our virtual events, including how to connect, directions to troubleshoot, and information about our refund policy in our [FAQ.](/faq/)

-preparation: >-
-  ## How to prepare
+  ## In-person safety guidance

+  In-person attendance will be at Google’s DC office:\

+  25 Massachusetts Ave NW, 9th floor, “The White Space”

   * All in-person attendees must provide proof of vaccination and collect a badge at the reception desk before being admitted.

   * We recommend that attendees wear masks when not eating or drinking.

   * Coffee and pastries will be provided at the in-person event.
 Please plan to arrive early to settle in.

+  ## COVID-19 is hard to predict: What happens if in-person events need to be canceled?

+  When possible, in-person events will be moved to Zoom and a refund should not be expected.
+If an event is canceled in its entirety, a refund will be issued.
+In either scenario you will be notified immediately.
 a11y: >-
   ## Accessibility

-  The virtual streaming of this event will have real time CART (live captioning) services and transcriptions provided by Verbit.
+  * The virtual streaming of this event will have real time CART (live captioning) services and transcriptions provided by Verbit.

-  A sign language interpreter will not be present unless requested.
+  * A sign language interpreter will not be present unless requested.
 If requested, we will do our best to employ a sign language interpreter for the event.

-  The in-person venue is ADA accessible.
+  * The in-person venue is ADA accessible.
 Participants will enter through the lobby and ride an elevator to the event space.

-  Accessible and gender-neutral bathrooms are available at the in-person location.
+  * Accessible and gender-neutral bathrooms are available at the in-person location.

   If you need any additional accommodations, please contact us using a method that works best for you: